 • Due to digital advancements, most 2D animation work is now computer-assisted, requiring animators to be proficient in tools like Adobe After Effects, Premiere Pro, Illustrator, and Photoshop.

-• Becoming a professional 2D Animator requires deciding if the career path is right for you, getting trained in 2D animation, searching for jobs, compiling job application materials, preparing for interviews, and learning basic business skills.
+• Becoming a professional 2D Animator requires deciding if the career path is right for you, getting trained in 2D animation, searching for jobs, preparing job application materials, preparing for interviews, and learning basic business skills.

 What is a 2D Animator?

 In today’s world, unless a project consciously uses the unique affordances of hand-drawn animation, almost all 2D animation work is computer-assisted.
 This shift means most animators have begun using computer design applications such as Adobe After Effects or Premiere Pro to add the illusion of motion to a set of static images.
-2D Animators may also use tools like Adobe Illustrator and Photoshop to construct certain kinds of specific animated assets, such as moving digital logos or online GIFs.
-This emphasis on digitally aided animation tools means that your training as a 2D Animator will cover a lot of technical training.
+2D Animators may also use tools like Adobe Illustrator and Photoshop to construct certain kinds of specific animated assets such as moving digital logos or online GIFs.
+This emphasis on digital animation tools means that your training as a 2D Animator will cover a lot of technical training.

-Read more about what a 2D Animator does
+Read more about what a 2D Animator does.

 What is 2D Animation Freelancing Like?